-- A non-discrete variable is initialized with its start value (i.e. the value of the start-attribute). - A discrete variable v is initialized with pre(v). - If at least one element of an array appears on the left hand side of the assignment operator, then the complete array is initialized in this algorithm section.
+- A continuous-time variable is initialized with its start value (i.e. the value of the start-attribute). - A discrete-time variable v is initialized with pre(v). - If at least one element of an array appears on the left hand side of the assignment operator, then the complete array is initialized in this algorithm section. - A parameter assigned in an initial algorithm, section 8.6, is initialized with its start-value (i.e. the value of the start attribute) provided the start-value can be evaluated before evaluating the initial algorithm (a literal value can always be evaluated); otherwise a default start-value is used as if the start attribute was not set.

-[Initialization is performed, in order that an algorithm section cannot introduce a "memory" (except in the case of discrete states which are explicitly given), which could invalidate the assumptions of a numerical integration algorithm.
+[Initialization is performed, in order that an algorithm section cannot introduce a "memory" (except in the case of discrete-time variables assigned in the algorithm), which could invalidate the assumptions of a numerical integration algorithm.
 Note, a Modelica tool may change the evaluation of an algorithm section, provided the result is identical to the case, as if the above conceptual processing is performed.